Technician Visa Sponsorship Jobs in Washington DC

 Which visa types are most common for technician roles in Washington DC?

-The H-1B is the most common visa for technicians in specialty occupation roles, such as electronics, IT systems, or biomedical equipment.
+The H-1B visa is the most common visa for technicians in specialty occupation roles, such as electronics, IT systems, or biomedical equipment.
 The H-1B requires a bachelor's degree in a field directly related to the role.
 Some employers also use the TN visa for Canadian and Mexican nationals in qualifying technician categories.
 O-1 visas occasionally apply for technicians with documented exceptional expertise.

 How to find technician visa sponsorship jobs in Washington DC?